 They are all racing to be as simple and minimalist as possible—but what if you want something deep and informative?

 Interactive Brokers is a free trading platform that heavily rewards users who go in with highly advanced knowledge.
 This is reflected on two fronts: First in their actual website, and second in their trading app.

 Let’s discuss their website first.
-The first thing you will notice about their website is that they keep several things separate.
-Namely: Looking at the stock market, placing a trade, and learning about the stock market are all discreet buttons.
-This means they are all equally, visually important.
+The first thing you will notice about their website is that they keep several things separate—there are different buttons for looking at the stock market, placing a trade, and learning about the stock market, and this means they are all equally, visually significant.

-This is very much intentional, as Interactive Brokers wants to create a very specific user experience.
-This is the user experience of an advanced trader: Someone who reads their news, analyses stocks, and buys shares in a company all as separate activities.
+This is very much intentional, as Interactive Brokers want to create a very specific user experience—they tend to appeal to advanced traders, who are able to read their news, analyze stocks, and buy shares in a company all as separate activities.
 But why is this?
-What is the advantage to this?
+What is the advantage of this?

 What Does it Mean to be an Advanced Trader?

-The problem is that those news stories will all too often be paid for by those companies.
-The advantage that Interactive Brokers gives you is that it separates these things out.
-That means it can give you a more objective, more comprehensive view of the stock itself, as well as the news around it.
+The advantage that Interactive Brokers gives you is that it separates these things out, giving you a more objective, more comprehensive view of the stock itself and the news around it.

-You have probably already noticed the drawback to the way Interactive Brokers does things, since it is the same as their advantage: They appeal to someone who is looking to make use of all of their tools.
+You have probably already noticed the drawback to the way Interactive Brokers does things: they primarily appeal to someone who is looking to make use of all of their tools.

-This means that if you are not interested in all of their tools, then those tools will just get in the way.
+This means that if you are not interested in all of their assistance, then those tools will just get in the way.
 This is most obvious in relation to how they separate the market, buying, and learning.
-The biggest deal breaker some people will face is not being able to buy straight from the market screen.
+The biggest dealbreaker some people will face is not being able to buy straight from the market screen.

 This extends the most to their desktop app.
 While it is customisable, even customising it is hard.
 This is to say nothing of actually buying stock off of it.